 The appropriate response: Maybe a passive-aggressive note.
 Maybe nothing?

-The actual response: Her roommate attempted to poison her with bleach.
+The actual response: Her housemate attempted to poison her with bleach.

-College student Kayla A. Bonkowski (pictured, above left) was arrested after allegedly putting bleach into her roommate, Emily Joseph's (above, right), iced tea.
+College student Kayla A. Bonkowski (pictured, above left) was arrested after allegedly putting bleach into the iced tea of her housemate Emily Joseph (above, right).